Link Prediction Accuracy on Real-World Networks Under Non-Uniform Missing Edge Patterns: Results

-As highlighted in the AUC tables, the aggregated values exhibit a smoother trend compared to the individual dataset performances.
-Given the impracticality of showcasing over 250 datasets individually, our focus shifts towards capturing the general patterns across different groups of datasets under various missingness patterns.
-To provide a more comprehensive visualization, we displayed the performance for five different missingness patterns (\autoref{Fig-boxplot}).
-We have chosen the Degree-Based, Random Edge-Based, DFS (noteworthy for standing out), Diffusion-Based, and Shortest Path-Based methods as representatives from their respective categories, to better discern and illustrate the differences and variance across various missingness patterns.
-The complete array of boxplots for different methods is available in the Appendix.
+We now shift our focus towards the variations of AUC scores across different dataset domains under various missing-edge patterns.
+To provide a comprehensive visualization, we show the performance of link prediction methods for the five different missingness categories (\autoref{Fig2}).
+We collect the AUC scores as box plots from their respective categories to better discern and illustrate the differences across various missing-edge patterns.
+A complete array of box plots for all missingness patterns is presented in the SI Figures 1--5.

-As shown in \autoref{Fig-boxplot}, one observation that is consistent with our earlier finding is the remarkable invariance for social networks under different missingness patterns, in contrast to other dataset types.
-For instance, in biological networks, the performance of Preferential Attachment experiences a significant drop when transitioning from other types to DFS missingness.
-In transportation networks, the variance of Top-Stacking surges when shifting from random edge-based (uniform missingness) to degree-based missingness.
-For transportation networks, Node2Vec Dot Product exhibits generally smaller variance across other missingness types compared to Diffusion-Based missingness.
-In economic networks, Adamic Adar's variance increases for DFS, while Node2Vec Edge Embedding's variance decreases.
-For informational and technological networks, the performance of all prediction methods remains relatively consistent against different missingness patterns, albeit exhibiting a slight dip in DFS missingness.

-Even when aggregated over a boxplot, the variance differences are apparent, underscoring the significant impact of missingness patterns in selecting appropriate link prediction algorithms.
-This observation aligns with the insights gleaned from \cref{tabbio,tabeco,tabinf,tabsoc,tabtec,tabtra}.
-When facing uncertainty in the missingness pattern, a prudent starting point could be the use of Top-Stacking, given its consistent performance across different types of missingness functions.
-Of course, such a decision should be informed by the specific dataset domain under consideration.
-For instance, when using Top-Stacking for transportation networks as a starting point, we should pay extra attention to how the missingness pattern is for the dataset, as Node-Based will result in a much smaller variance and slightly worse performance than the other patterns.
-Another example here would be when applying Adamic-Adar for economic networks, the variance for the DFS missingness pattern is much bigger than the other patterns, and thus extra care must be taken here.
+The first notable observation is the distinct behavior exhibited by the DFS-based missing-edge pattern.
+For DFS-sampled networks, regardless of the choice of link prediction algorithm or network domain, we consistently observe slightly lower AUC scores than for other sampling techniques.
+In terms of link prediction methods, generally speaking, Modularity, MDL-DCSBM, Spectral Clustering, and Top-Stacking are less impacted by the DFS based missingness pattern, displaying smaller decreases in performance than the other methods.
+Nevertheless, all these methods still display a decay in performance and smaller variance.
+Concerning network domains, the only domain that doesn't exhibit a significant decline in performance for DFS-based missingness is the transportation networks.
+However, the performance for transportation networks is not initially robust, making it challenging to utilize this as a comparison metric.